JayBrown/Iri/README.md

 [![VBBar-license](http://img.shields.io/badge/license-MIT+-blue.svg)](https://github.com/JayBrown/Iri/blob/master/license.md)

 # Iri
-**Iri (pronounced "eye-ree"), short for "I've read it", is an AppleScript OS X Automator Service (workflow) for Apple Mail, with which the recipient of a message can send an automated "I've-read-it" reply to the original message's sender and its CC recipients**
+**Iri (pronounced "eye-ree"), short for "I've read it", is an AppleScript macOS workflow for Apple Mail, with which the recipient of a message can send an automated "I've-read-it" reply to the original message's sender and its CC recipients**

 ![Iri-screengrab](https://github.com/JayBrown/Iri/blob/master/img/Iri_grab.png)